Accelerated Second-Degree Nursing Program (A2D)

 - Take the NLN RN Pre-Admission exam administered in February at Hunter College Testing Center (68th St Campus, Rm.
 150N)

 Transfer Credits to Hunter College

 Applicants with a degree from an institution other than Hunter College must file a CUNY Transfer Admission Application:

 - Fall application deadline: February 1

-- Spring application deadline (for Hunter College General Admission): September 15
+- Spring application deadline (for general admission to Hunter): September 15

 Once admitted to Hunter College, students must attend a mandatory Transfer Orientation session.
 Transfer credits will be evaluated at the orientation to ensure accurate course transfer and registration.

 - Apply online through NursingCAS on https://portal.nursingcas.org from November 30 through February 1.
 Applications are due no later than February 1 to NursingCAS and CUNY.
 Please note that the deadline for the application is subject to change.